SA6HBR/F800_Arduino_ctcss_dtmf/README.md

-#F800 with arduino ctcss encoder / decoder
+# Ericsson F800 with arduino ctcss encoder / decoder and dtmf decode

 This is a Beta and we are testing it now.

 Only text in Swedish.

 Arduino som avkodar och kodar ctcss.
 Fungerar hemma på bänken, men har inte povkört som repeater ännu.